GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Further, approaches to implementation of these interfaces depend on the availability of third party libraries implementing the operations on a lower level.
 However, this can not be assumed to be extensible for upcoming hardware.

+No storages
+^^^^^^^^^^^

+Alternatively, instead of providing custom storages, a small set of utilities to facilitate allocation of buffers with properties desireable for performance can be provided.
+All operations on the data that are not in stencils are then to be performed in third party frameworks.
+Meta information like dimensionality, origins etc. can still be provided by an interface similar to the `__gt_data_interface__` described in this GDP.

 Copyright
 ---------